SmithsonianWorkshops/advanced-hydra-workshops/conda.md

   - For a specific command: `conda create --help`
   - Info on the Hydra conda module: `conda help tools/conda/23.1.0`

-## Configuring conda

-[this section needs more thought]

-Do we want to give instructions on specifying channels or is it better to specify with each command?
-Also, what about `conda config --set channel_priority strict`

-`conda config --show channels`

-Multiple channels: what if the smae package is available from multiple channels?
-By default the newest version is chosen regardless of channel.
-This can cause problems because channels like conda-forge and bioconda expect packages to come from conda-forge regardless of what versions other channels have...
-`channel_priority`:

 ## Using conda to install software